 What Credit Score is Considered “Good”?
 What to know about Credit Scores

-March 4, 2019This guest post was provided by Debt MD ®, a free service that connects consumers with the professional help they need to become debt-free.
+This guest post was provided by Debt MD®, a free service that connects consumers with the professional help they need to become debt-free.
 Debt MD aims to make the path to financial freedom as quick, simple, and stress-free as possible.

 Who Determines a Credit Score?

 What’s a three-digit number that can either make or break your financial deal?
 Yes, you got it right, it’s your credit score!
 There are several different types of credit scores generated using your credit report.
-So, in simplicity, you determine your credit score, since you control how you utilize your credit and finances.
+So, in simplicity, you determine your credit score since you control how you utilize your credit and finances.

-A credit report is just that a report on your credit history.
+A credit report is just that – a report on your credit history.
 It includes details regarding credit card payments, loan payments, and the status of each.
-Your Credit Score is then calculated using your credit report.
-Most commonly used is the FICO® score developed by the Fair Isaac Corporation.
+Your credit score is then calculated using your credit report.
+Most commonly used is the FICO® Score developed by the Fair Isaac Corporation.

 What Makes Up a Credit Score?